aletheia-foundation/aletheia-admin/README.md

 Changing the world for you could be as simple as [preventing a loved one dying of cancer because someone had access to information they would not otherwise have had and invented an early detection method](https://en.wikipedia.org/wiki/Jack_Andraka#Pancreatic_cancer_sensor), or it could be even bigger than the founder's vision.
 That's the beauty of it, the vision is yours, yours to share as part of a community looking to turn that personal vision into reality.

-## This all sounds amazing.
-How do I join the community?
+## This all sounds amazing!
+Can I join?

 :couple: :family: :two_men_holding_hands: :two_women_holding_hands: :dancer: :dancers: :ok_woman: :boy: :girl: :woman: :man: :baby: :older_woman: :older_man: :man_with_turban: :construction_worker: :cop: :angel: :princess: :dragon_face:
-Anyone and everyone to participate!
-Aletheia is currently under construction and we are seeking developers and designers to get the platform up on its feet.
-But just as software doesn’t write itself, communities don’t build themselves either, we are open to any form of contribution to our community.
+Yes!
+Anyone and everyone to participate.
+Aletheia is currently under construction and we are seeking developers and designers to get the platform up on its feet and community organisers to coordinate efforts.

 If you do have some design or technical skills, we are especially looking for:
 * Web developers